-- Depending on the results of language placement testing, Faculté Saint-Jean will determine which one of the following three options is required for the student. - a.
-FRANC 226, FRANC 227, and FRANC 232 - b.
-ANGL 126, FRANC 227, and 3 in ANGL at the 100-level or higher - c.
-ANGL 126, FRANC 227, and 3 in electives - Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
-The language of instruction of all electives must be French and electives are normally taken at Faculté Saint-Jean. - 3.
-To proceed to Year 2 students must have passed all Year 1 courses. - "SC INF" denotes nursing courses where French is the primary language of instruction. - Due to course scheduling conflicts, INT D 410 will be replaced with NURS 498 "Inter-Professional Team Concepts" Parts 1-3 scheduled during Years 2, 3, and 4.
-Current students should check the Faculty of Nursing website at www.nursing.ualberta.ca for details. - 6.
-To proceed to Year 3 students must have passed all Year 2 courses. - Courses may be configured differently depending on clinical placement availability. - 8.
+- 1. The language of instruction of electives must be French and electives are normally taken at Faculté Saint-Jean. - 2.
+To proceed to Year 2 students must have passed all Year 1 courses. - 3.
+"SC INF" denotes nursing courses where French is the primary language of instruction. - 4.
+Courses may be configured differently depending on clinical placement availability. - To proceed to Year 3 students must have passed all Year 2 courses. - 6.
 The Faculty of Nursing will offer this course in French whenever possible.
-When offered, students in the Bilingual Nursing Program are required to register in the French offering of the course. - 9.
-To proceed to Year 4, students must have passed all Year 2 and 3 courses. - To proceed with NURS 494 or SC INF 494 students must have passed all courses of this program except the corequisite SC INF 495. - 11.
-Based on academic and clinical performance, and on availability of placements, students may elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton.
+When offered, students in the Bilingual Nursing Program must take this course in French - 7.
+To proceed to Year 4, students must have passed all Year 2 and 3 courses. - 8.
+Based on academic and clinical performance, and on availability of placements, students may elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton. - 9.
+The Faculty of Nursing will determine which course students will take.